lukeswitz/Subterfuge/SubdomainTool/Readme.md

 # SubTerra
 Powerful Subdomain Enumeration:

-- Each valid subdomain is checked for life using httpx.
+- Each valid subdomain is checked for life using concurrent httpx tasks.
-- A final list is stored in a folder for use with Subterfuge.
+- A final list is stored in a folder for use with Subterfuge, along with a `live_subdomains.txt`.

 ## Prerequisites